Smart Grid Energy Research Center: Projects

-Connected and Autonomous Electric Vehicles (CAEV™)
+Connected and Autonomous Electric Vehicles (CAEV)

-CAEVTM is a UCLA-led consortium whose members consist of modern-day automotive companies, electric and autonomous transportation providers, and electric power companies that are modernizing the automotive industry into one that is electric, digital, connected, smart, autonomous, and serves the transportation and energy needs of society for the 21st Century and beyond.
-The purpose of the consortium is to create a partnership of Electric Vehicle and autonomous vehicle manufacturers in California, partnering with new energy companies that advance technology, create innovative business models, and educate and train the next generation of students to create the industry that will change the face of the automotive sector worldwide.
+CAEVTM is a UCLA-led consortium whose members consist of automotive companies, electric and autonomous transportation providers, and electric power companies who are attempting to change the automotive industry into one that is electric, digital, connected, "smart", autonomous, and serves the growing transportation and energy needs of society for the 21st century and beyond.
+The purpose of the consortium is to create a partnership of Electric Vehicle and autonomous vehicle manufacturers in California, partnering with newer energy companies.

-UCLA WINSmart Grid™
+UCLA WINSmart Grid

-"The UCLA WINSmartGridTM [1 is a network platform technology that allows electricity-operated appliances such as plug-in automobiles, washers, dryers, or air conditioners to be wirelessly monitored, connected, and controlled via a smart wireless hub."
+"The UCLA WINSmartGridTM is a network platform technology that allows electricity-operated appliances such as plug-in automobiles, washers, dryers, or air conditioners to be wirelessly monitored, connected, and controlled via a smart wireless hub."

-Overall, the WINSmartGridTM advantages are as follows: technology, uses low standards-based hardware resulting in lower overall cost, wireless infrastructure for monitoring and control, an open architecture for easy integration, a plug-and-play approach, reconfigurable ability, and a service architecture with three layers: edgeware, middleware, and Centralware.

-The WINSmartGridTM technology uses a three-layered Serviceware architecture along with ReWINS technology.
+The WINSmartGridTM technology uses a Serviceware architecture along with ReWINS technology, divided into three parts:

-A simple explanation of the process is that the Centralware makes a decision, the Middleware reads that decision, then maps and routes these decisions to the Edgeware, where the decisions are then sent through the low-level control signals.

 The edgeware controls and utilizes the wireless technology networks and the creation, management, set-up, and maintenance of software and firmware.
 It connects with RFID tags, motion detectors, temperature monitors, or 10X controllers on refrigerators.
 Within the WINSmartGridTM hub, a variety of monitors and sensors are supported that the Edgeware has connections to, including humidity, current, voltage, power, shock, motion, chemicals, etc. This hub is capable of supporting wireless protocols (e.g., WiFi, Bluetooth, Zigbee, GPRS, and RFID).
 The most efficient protocols seem to be low-power protocols such as Zigbee.

 The Middleware is the "middle man" between the Edgeware and the Centralware.
-Capable of providing functions such as data filtration, extraction of meaningful information, aggregation and messaging of data from the Edgeware, and distribution of the information to the proper destination or web service accordingly.
+Capable of providing functions such as data filtration, extraction of information, aggregation and messaging of data from the Edgeware, and distribution of the information to the proper destination or web service accordingly.

-The Centralware decision-making web service It receives all information, determines what the best decisions are based on rules, and carries out the execution of these decisions.
-Currently, the WINSmartGridTM Centralware is running on a basic set of rules, whereas it will eventually work with external intelligent services as they begin to come online.
+The Centralware is the decision-making web service, it receives all information, calculates what some optimal decisions are based on rules, and carries out the execution of these decisions.
+Currently, the WINSmartGridTM Centralware is running on a basic set of rules, whereas it will eventually work with external services as they begin to come online.